-Yolo County Small Claims Court cases are heard in 1 courthouse across Yolo County.
+In Yolo County, small claims court cases are heard in 1 courthouse across the County.
 The website address for Yolo County Superior Court (which will have more information for small claims court cases) is: www.yolo.courts.ca.gov.
-Here are the following locations where small claims cases are heard:
+Here are the locations:

 The Main Courthouse is located at:725 Court St. Woodland, CA 95695

 Each County has its own Superior Court.
 Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
 Generally, you will go to court between twenty and seventy days after the claim is filed.
 But, because of state budget cuts to the court’s budget, these hearings are usually being set well past the seventy day mark (which should give you plenty of time to prepare for the trial).

 What types of cases are filed in Yolo County Small Claims Court?

 All types of cases can be filed in small claims court.
 Common cases are: car accidents, damage to property, some landlord tenant disputes, and contractor disputes.